VisualFP/docs/SA/content/tool_research/eros.typ

 Along with the technique, Conal developed an application called Eros that implements this technique.
 Eros is particuarly suited to creative people with an artistic interest.
+A screenshot of Eros is shown in @eros_screenshot.

 #figure(
   image("../../static/eros_screenshot.png", width: 60%),
-  caption: "Screenshot of Eros")
+  caption: [Screenshot of Eros @Elliot_2007]) <eros_screenshot>

-"Tangible Functional Programming" is a very interesting technique, and particularly the way Eros visualized pure values can be an inspiration for VisualFP.
+"Tangible Functional Programming" is a very interesting technique, and particularly the way Eros visualizes pure values can be an inspiration for VisualFP.
 Ultimately, we feel like the technique is not well suited for general purpose functional programming and education.